-The R2 zone is characterised as being low density in scale containing predominately one and two storey dwelling houses, with dual occupancies and one/two storey multi dwelling housing being intermittently dispersed throughout the zone.
-Large green open spaces created by backyards in all forms of housing are a significant characteristic of the R2 zone (see Figure 1).
+The R2 Low Density Residential zone is the largest zone in the LGA and has a total land area of 2,081.69 hectares.
+This zone is characterised as being low density in scale containing predominately one and two storey dwelling houses, with dual occupancies and one/two storey multi dwelling housing being intermittently dispersed throughout the zone.
+Large green open spaces created by backyards in all forms of housing are a significant characteristic of the R2 zone (see Figure 2).